contreras-jorgev/SunFarmDocsJekyllSource/logo-branding.md

 permalink: /logo-branding/
 ---

-We want to show the Sun Farm Logo on all pages of the Enhanced Customer Application.
+We want to show the SunFarm Logo on all pages of the Enhanced Customer Application.

 # Logo Anatomy
 The SunFarm Logo consisits of: